 Apply to Memorial

 Please carefully review and follow the application instructions below and you are on your way to becoming a graduate student.
-Need help?
-Contact us at any time.
-If you are interested in a research program, we would encourage you to contact potential supervisors in your area of interest after you apply.
+You may also view our application video for step-by-step instructions on how to apply.

 The School of Graduate Studies acknowledges the importance of equity, diversity, and inclusion in graduate education.
 This is reflected in our diversity statement and the work of the SGS committee on diversity.
 We are mindful of the need and our role to increase access to graduate education for all students, but particularly those who contribute to the diversity in our graduate programs.
 If you are an Indigenous student or a Black Canadian student applying for admission to a doctoral program, we can offer additional supports.
 Please contact email@example.com for more information.